lizardbeans/diy-iidx/README.md

 <hr>

-Check http://iidxsdvx.pancakeapps.com for full instructions.
+Check http://iidx-diy.pancakeapps.com/ for full instructions.
+Also http://consandstuff.pancakeapps.com/ for more controllers

 CODE INSTRUCTIONS: